Croyde: History

 Croyde supposedly takes its Celtic name from the Viking raider Crydda.
 However, others have speculated that as the word is similar to the Cornish word 'Curd' that describes the geographical position of the village resting amongst a cradle of hills, it could also have taken its name from this.
 There is evidence of a settlement that dates before the Saxon Period though, so the correct name is unclear.

 Croyde is mentioned in the Domesday Book as Crideholde / Crideholda: Erchenbald from Robert, Count of Mortain.
 11 cattle and 100 sheep were recorded in the Domesday Book at Crideholde / Crideholda (Croyde) in 1086.

 In the Medieval Period, there was a market sited at Croyde, most likely near the centre of the village where Jones' Hill, Hobbs' Hill, and St Mary's Road meet.

 During World War II, in 1943, the hamlet was commandeered by American soldiers who practised manoeuvres for the D-day landings.
 Most training took place on Saunton Sands/Braunton Burrows.
 After the war, Croyde returned to being a predominantly holiday resort.

 In the 60s, about 150M south east of Withywell Lane, a Royal Observer Corps (ROC) bunker was constructed due to rising tensions with the Soviet Union and the need to watch the skies all over the UK for Soviet planes and or nuclear bombs / missiles.
 The bunker was disbanded in the 90s after the end of the Cold War and now sits in disrepair.

 Religious sites

+Croyde has an Anglican church, St Mary Magdalene which holds services at 9am the first three weeks of each month, and has hosts an early morning service on Croyde beach on Easter Sunday.

-Croyde has an Anglican church, St Mary Magdalene, and a Baptist chapel which is open on Sundays at 11 am.
+Croyde also has a Baptist chapel which is open on Sundays at 11 am.